What the heck is the Endocrine System (and how to support it for cyclical health)?

 Thymus

-Your immune system warrior.
-The thymus gland (located in your upper chest) processes white blood cells to fight off infections.
-It is part of both the endocrine and immune systems.
+Your immune system ally.
+The thymus (in your upper chest) processes white blood cells that fight infection.
+It’s part of both the endocrine and immune systems.

 Pancreas

-👉 5 Food Rules for Happier Hormones (and a Happier You)
+👉 5 Food Hacks for Happier Hormones (and a Happier You)

 Adrenal Glands

-This duo handles your salt and water balance, stress response, metabolism, immune system, and sexual development.
-They are the adrenaline pumpers in stressful situations.
+This pair manages your stress response, salt and water balance, metabolism, immune function, and sexual development.
+They’re the ones firing out adrenaline when things get intense.

 Ovaries